 “Ooh it’s called cherry red – my mum picked it up from Boots last week.
 I’ve forgotten what brand.”
 Amy, eager to please, responds, adding when Darcy makes no further comment “You can borrow it if you like.”

 Henry fights the urge to shake her head.
 Some of the girls she hangs out with, more Darcy’s friends than her own, sometimes make her question humanity.
 Apart from her and Emma, everyone basically worships the ground Darcy walks on.
 And what is worse, Darcy knows it.
 Henry loves Darcy, but doesn’t like watching people play up to her and sometimes just wishes people were more real around her.

 “Thanks Amy that would be great.”
 Darcy smiles briefly, her stunning eyes crinkling at the edges and her dimples making a brief appearance.

 Glad her heart had finally stopped racing, that she was back with familiar people and that the conversation had moved on to a safer topic, Henry leans back into the chair, spreading out and letting her arms hang at her sides, feet out in front like she is star fishing.
 She banishes thoughts of cupboards, Mark Roberts and Mr Fletcher from her mind and instead begins thinking about how much studying she has to do at the weekend.

 Thank you for reading the first part of Henry's story!
 This is something I've been working on for a while now, based on a dream I had.
 It still needs a lot of work, so if you could take a moment and let me know your thoughts in a review I'd be eternally grateful.
 What did you think to the characters?
 Was there too much history in between the action?
-I've just changed the tense from past to present - do you feel present tense helps you to feel more involved with the storyline?
+Do you feel present tense helps you to feel more involved with the story line?

 Any feedback, positive or negative, will help me grow as a writer.
 I always take any comments on board when I go back to edit, and also when I'm writing new things.

 Thanks for reading